pearu/iocbio/installer/README.txt

 make_iocbio_installer.bat will download and install other components automatically.
 So, be ready to step through installer wizards of Python, wx, and pyinstaller programs.
 Note that the iocbio installer file depends on the Python version.

 To build iocbio installer for other Python versions, edit the header of the make_iocbio_installer.sh file accordingly.

-To test the iocbio installer, run
+To test the iocbio installer within wine, run

   ./wineit2.sh iocbio_installer_py26.exe